Sting002/my-smart-home/SETUP_GUIDE.md

 - Retained data: To clear retained power/energy topics, use Settings -> Clear All Data or the helper script `npm run mqtt:clear`.
 - WebSockets path: Ensure your WS URL path matches your broker/proxy (root `/` vs `/mqtt`).
 - Thresholds and scenes: Adjust device threshold W and automations in the app to test command flows.
+- Home ID: Ensure your device topics and the app’s Settings → Home ID match (default `home1`).

 ## What’s Next